 Step 7: Overgrip installation complete

 The handle is now properly gripped.
 Enjoy!
 If you need any more detailed instructions, check out the youtube video below for another angle.
+Watch a perfect grip replacement video or a tennis racket or squash racket.

 Learn how to Cut the strings of a squash or tennis racket